hence-io/hence-comp/blogs/working-with-polymer-and-es6/4-enhancing-functionality/README.md

 <link rel="import" href="bower_components/iron-collapse/iron-collapse.html">
 ```

-Now lets go and update our read more button to make it snazy!
+Now let's go and update our read more button to make it snazy!

 ```html
 <template>